Why Grease Trap Size Matters

 Installing an undersized grease trap is one of the most common compliance mistakes made by new F&B operators in the UAE.
 Even if the unit is a DM-approved model, if its rated capacity is lower than the flow generated by your kitchen, FOG will carry over into the municipal drainage system — and Dubai Municipality inspectors can issue the same fines as if no trap were installed at all.

 Getting the size right from the start avoids costly retrofits, access surcharges for in-ground replacements, and the risk of failing your first DM inspection.
-For full compliance requirements, see the Dubai Municipality grease trap requirements guide.
+Learn how to avoid costly mistakes when buying a grease trap before making your purchase decision.

 The DM Sizing Formula